Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/1-Linear_Transformation.md

 In other words, it does not matter whether you perform linear transformations before or after vector addition and scalar multiplication.

-Here we give some examples of linear transformations.

-- Rotation

-- Reflection

-- Projection

-## Matrix Representation of Linear Transformations
+### Matrix Representation of Linear Transformations

 A linear transformation $A$ can be *fully* described by specifying its action on *each* basis vector.
 Nothing prevents us to express $A e_1, ..., A e_n$ as linear combination of the basis vectors: